devstrons/.github/profile/README.md

 <br />
 <p align="center">
-  <a href="https://linktr.ee/devstrons"> DEVSTRONS'</a> is a student-run Open source/ project-based, inclusive & diverse community intending to Learn, Code & Tron (grow).
-An organization bridging a gap between beginners and professionals to provide opportunities/resources to the folks around.
+  <a href="https://linktr.ee/devstrons"> <i><b>DEVSTRONS'</b></a> is a student-run Open source/ project-based, inclusive & diverse community intending to Learn, Code & Tron (grow).
+An organization bridging a gap between beginners and professionals to provide opportunities/resources to the folks around.</i>
 </p>